-Designed for the medical doctor, alternative medicine practitioner, and the public, the SIBO Symposium features the nation’s leading experts on the topic to present an evidence-based educational program on managing small bowel intestinal overgrowth.
+Designed for the medical doctor, alternative medicine practitioner, and the public, the 2nd Annual SIBO Symposium features the nation’s leading experts on the topic to present an evidence-based educational program on managing small intestine bacterial overgrowth.

 IBS, one of the most common and difficult-to-treat conditions today, typically has its roots in SIBO.
 Affecting more than 60 million Americans, IBS symptoms include abdominal pain, bloating, gas, constipation, and diarrhea.
 Research and clinical applications for SIBO unravel the mysteries of IBS with an astounding success rate.

 These evidence-based approaches not only manage a significant portion of IBS cases, but also associated disorders, including autoimmune diseases, fatigue, restless leg syndrome, diabetes, IBD, skin disorders, GERD, Lyme, lactose intolerance, and many more.

 The topics of small intestine bacterial overgrowth (SIBO) and the influence of gut bacteria on brain and body health are becoming popular today.
 The national media has turned its spotlight on our gut bacteria and its influence on IBS, depression, anxiety, pain, obesity, immune health, and more, with stories appearing in The New York Times, Scientific American, Wired Magazine, and major news outlets.
 A SIBO-oriented Facebook page has almost 30,000 likes and the numbers of books, websites, and products devoted to SIBO diets are blossoming.

 Patient demand for medical or holistic guidance is woefully unmet as few practitioners understand the basic principles of SIBO or effective treatments for IBS.
 Patients need access to testing, pharmaceutical and botanical management, and experienced guidance through qualified health care practitioners.